weizhenye/Danmaku/README.md

 More details about [CanvasRenderingContext2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D).

 Tips:
-* You may want to change line spacing by set `line-height` to each comment, a better way is set `line-height` to the container.
+* With DOM engine, you may want to change line spacing by set `line-height` to each comment, a better way is set `line-height` to the container.
+* With canvas engine, line height is `1.2` by default, you can set it with `canvasStyle.font`.
 * `canvasStyle.font` uses the same syntax as the [CSS font](https://developer.mozilla.org/en-US/docs/Web/CSS/font) specifier.
 However you can only use `px`, `%`, `em`, `rem` units, I'm sure you don't need others.
+* `canvasStyle.textBaseline` is set to `hanging`, you're not able to change it.
-* `canvasStyle.filter` is supported in Chrome 52 and Firefox 49.
+* [`canvasStyle.filter`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/filter) is supported in Chrome 52 and Firefox 49.

 ### Resize
 Do it when you resize container or video.